navdeepisno1/Caavo/README.md

 # Caavo

-This Project is created for those who want to learn and undertand ROOM Persistance Library ,Volley Network Library and Glide Image Library.
+This Project is created for those who want to learn and undertand RecyclerView,ROOM Persistance Library ,Volley Network Library and Glide Image Library.